We've Found The Most Haunted Places In Australia

 Princess Theatre, VIC

 In 1888 Fredick Fedirici was lowered down into a trapdoor in the stage after performing as Mephistopheles in Faust.
-However, at that exact moment he suffered a heart attack and died immediately.
+However, at that exact moment, he suffered a heart attack and died immediately.
 But his castmates reported seeing him on stage taking his bows with them!
 His ghost has been spotted on occasion in the theatre in the decades since.
-With Harry Potter and the Cursed Child now in full swing at the theatre, we hope he is enjoying the show!

 Redback Range Railway Tunnel, NSW